kevinko1788/CarND-Path-Planning-Project/README.md

 The project must meet all points in the [rubric](https://review.udacity.com/#!/rubrics/1971/view).
 As shown in screenshot, this implementation can run at least 10 miles / 15 minutes without incident.

+### The car is able to drive at least 4.32 miles without incident
+It was able to drive more than 15.12 miles without incident.
+Please refer to above image.

+### The car drives according to the speed limit.
+(50mph)
+The MAX_SPEED is set to 49.5.
+No speed limit red message was seen.

+### Max Acceleration and Jerk are not Exceeded.
+As the walkthrough video suggested, MAX_ACC is set to .224.
+Max jerk red message was not seen.

+### Car does not have collisions.
+No collisions.

+### The car stays in its lane, except for the time between changing lanes
+The car stayed in center of the lane, except when it is making lane changes.

+### The car is able to change lanes
+The car is able to make lane changes left and right safely when the front car is blocking the traffic.
+The car checks 30 meters front and back.

 ## Install and Run
 Please refer to Udacity's original README.md file for the installation instructions.
 Original README file is also appended below.